fayazfazul97/demo/README.md

 1. Ingest: reads the backlog CSV (handles the cp1252 encoding of the companion file).
 2. AI pass: one API call with the whole backlog.
 The model proposes root-cause clusters, severity, confidence, classification, what each proactive item would retire, and flags contradictions.
 It is instructed not to score.
 Output is schema-enforced via a forced tool call and cached to `cache/ai_pass.json`.
 3. Review: the prompt can be edited before the AI pass runs.
-The model's account weights, groups and ticket tags are all editable in tables.
+The model's account sizes, clusters and ticket tags are all editable in tables.
 Other settings are in the sidebar.
 Results update live.
 4. Finalise: locks the tags, produces the scored CSV, a markdown summary, a diff log of every field the reviewer changed from the AI proposal, and the finalised tags + config as JSON.

 ## Run